Throughout the year across Australia you’ll find plenty of food and wine festivals and other fun indulgences.

 Winter in Australia marks the start of truffle season in the Canberra region, one of Australia’s key truffle growing areas.
-Truffle growers, chefs, restaurants and food lovers from far and wide gather to celebrate the truffle season and the region’s highly prized French Black Truffles at the Canberra & Capital Region Truffle Festival.
+Truffle growers, chefs, restaurants and food lovers from far and wide gather to celebrate the truffle season and the region’s highly prized French Black Truffles at the Canberra and Capital Region Truffle Festival.
 The festival includes truffle hunts, master classes and cooking demonstrations by renowned chefs, truffle inspired menus and tasting sessions at some of the region’s best restaurants and wineries.
-There is also the opportunity to participate in educational truffle growing experiences and talks on Australian native truffles.
+There is also the opportunity to participate in educational truffle growing experiences and expert talks on Australian native truffles.

 Margaret River Gourmet Escape